-There are a wide variety of Research Skills and Professional Development activities in the Department of Engineering, the School of Technology and the University.
+There is a wide variety of Research Skills and Professional Development activities in the Department of Engineering, the School of Technology and the University.
 All first-year students in the Department are required to attend a Research and Communications Club (RCC).
-The RCCs are held within Research Groups and sessions include research skills, presentation skills, writing skills, review of technical papers, etc. Most groups meet once a week during term-time.
+The RCCs are held within Research Groups or Divisions and sessions typically cover research skills, presentation skills, writing skills, review of technical papers, etc. Most groups meet once a week during term-time.

-In addition, students should attend Research Skills Lectures arranged by the Department:
+In addition, students should attend the Research Skills Lectures arranged by the Department such as:

 - How to do Research in Engineering

 - An introduction to Intellectual Property